BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Testing

 - [ ] F10 - BookingImpl - many users should be able to book class #phase-1 #feature <br><br>Reconsider this implementation of booking booking.
 Including shared booking.
-There can only be 3 shared <br>chefck the normal query for bookings which shareable is false.<br>check query again for bookings which shareable is true. if there is shareable bookings here, then shareable has to be true. if there is bookings here also make sure there is no more than 2 bookings present.
+There can only be 3 shared <br>chefck the normal query for bookings which shareable is false.<br>check query again for bookings which shareable is true. if there is shareable bookings here, then shareable has to be true. if there is bookings here also make sure there is no more than 2 bookings present.<br>UPDATED REQUIREMENTS<br>-> booking can be shareable betweem users.
+Up to 3<br>- each teacher will pay the same amount for the booking for example. if teacher books a room for 60 and a teacher wants to share the room its the same for 60.<br>- mins. ![[Pasted image 20240509204851.png]]

 ## Done